roie-r/exml_2_lua/README.md

 # EXML 2 LUA
-A system for converting EXML - a No Mans Sky data set - to a lua table and back.
+A system for converting EXML - the No Man's Sky game file format - to a lua table and back.
 The tool handles full files or specific sections.
-It can load the data to memory directly or write the data as a ready-to-use script to a text file.
+It can load the data to memory directly or write it to a text file as a ready-to-use lua script.
 ## Exml-as-lua table format
-Every section in its own table, and the section has a META table describing its attributes.
+Every section in its own table, and each section has a META table describing its attributes.
 The first item in a meta table is `name`, `value`, or the named attribute.
-A string looks like this:
+Using these rules, the following describes a string class section:
 ```lua
 {
     META  = {"value", "NMSString0x20.xml"},
     Value = [[my text string]]
 }
 ```
-A named colour class looks like this:
+A colour class:
 ```lua
 {
     META = {"LinkColour", "Colour.xml"},